Jelosus2/dsc-events/README.md

 	console.log('Online!')
 })

-const dscWebhook = new WebhookAPI(Client, 'YOUR-DSC-BEST-BOT-API-TOKEN') // add the discord client and the dsc.best api token of your bot dscWebhook.discordJSVersion('v12') // If you are a v13 user you don't have to write this line
+const dscWebhook = new WebhookAPI(Client, { ApiToken: 'YOUR-DSC-BEST-BOT-API-TOKEN' }) // add the discord client and the dsc.best api token of your bot dscWebhook.discordJSVersion('v12') // If you are a v13 user you don't have to write this line

 app.post('/endpointname', (req, res) => {